 Targeted drugs are made to work mostly on the changes in cells that make them cancer.
 Immune therapy drugs help the body’s immune system fight the cancer.
 These drugs affect mainly cancer cells and not normal cells in the body.
 They may work even if other treatment doesn’t.

 Side effects depend on which drug is used.
-These drugs often make you feel sick to your stomach and cause chills, fever, rashes, and headaches.
+These drugs may cause diarrhea, fever, rashes, and headaches.
 Most side effects go away after treatment ends.

 There are ways to treat most of the side effects caused by targeted and immune therapy drugs.
 If you have side effects, talk to your cancer care team so they can help.